xaviervalarino/portfolio/src/case-studies/security-score.md

 ---

 ### My Role
-Create guidelines on how external vendors could rebrand the application, identifying components and how the relate.
+Create guidelines on how external vendors could rebrand the application, identifying components and how they relate.

 ![Security Score application](../assets/img/security-score-security-check.jpg)